 Contact the Cyber Crimes Unit: (609) 584-5051 ext.
 5664

 The mission of the Cyber Crimes Unit is to conduct and assist in investigations where computers, networks, telecommunication devices, and other technological instruments are the vehicle or target for the commission of criminal acts against network resources critical to the function of corporate or government entities.
 These vehicle or target intrusions lead the unit to specialize in the investigations of:

 Corporate outreach services are provided to educate and inform corporate entities, as well as institutions of higher education within the State, of the dangers and vulnerabilities of wired and wireless networks.
-A state cyber crimes response group has been established and maintained for incident response statewide, in the event of significant network intrusion.
-A positive and fruitful working relationship with the New Jersey Office of Information Technology allows the unit to address cyber vulnerabilities and response.
+A state cyber-crimes response group has been established and maintained for incident response statewide, in the event of significant network intrusion.
+A positive and fruitful working relationship with the New Jersey Office of Information Technology allows the unit to address cyber vulnerabilities and respond.

 The Identity Theft Prevention Act, effective January 1, 2006, requires businesses that operate, or have clients in New Jersey, disclose a breach of security to customers.
 However, the act requires these businesses to report the breach to the Division of State Police for investigation or handling, prior to disclosure to the customer.
-The Data Breach Notification Procedures link provides the proper procedure to report loss of personal identification.
+The Data Breach Notification Procedures link provides the proper procedure for reporting a loss of personal identification.

 Please follow the link below to view information about: